Manikganj District

-Manikganj District (মানিকগঞ্জ জেলা; /bn/) is a district in central Bangladesh and part of the Dhaka Division.
-It was established in 1845 as a subdivision of Faridpur District, then in 1953, it was transferred to Dhaka District for administrative purposes.
-Finally in 1984, Manikganj was declared a full district.
+Manikganj District (মানিকগঞ্জ জেলা; /bn/) is a district in central Bangladesh and a part of the Dhaka Division.
+It was established in 1845 as a subdivision of Faridpur District.
+In 1853, it was transferred to Dhaka District for administrative purposes.
+Manikganj was declared a full district in 1984.

 History

 Manikganj subdivision was established in 1845.
 It was transferred from Faridpur District to Dhaka District in 1853.
 In 1984, Manikganj subdivision was promoted to a full district.

 War of Liberation

-The liberation war in 1971 in Manikganj District was organized and led by Abdul Halim Chowdhury, Abdul Matin Chowdhury, Principal Abdur Rouf Khan, and other heroes of the district.
+The liberation war in 1971 in Manikganj District was organized and led by Abdul Halim Chowdhury, Abdul Matin Chowdhury, Principal Abdur Rouf Khan, and other leaders.

-On 29 October 1971, at the northwest corner of Golaidanga village, the Baldhara union (a group of freedom fighters) in Singair Upazila attacked boats carrying intruding Pakistani soldiers and a terrible battle occurred on the Nuruni Ganga (canal of Kaliganga river).
-Eighty-one Pakistani soldiers were killed, and many others were injured.
-The operation was led by freedom fighter Engr Tobarak Hossain Ludu, commander of the Mukti Bahini Lodu group.
-None of the Mukti Bahini freedom fighters were killed during this battle, which was a significant liberation fight against the Pakistani military in Manikgonj.
+On 29 October 1971, at the northwest corner of Golaidanga village, the Baldhara union (a group of freedom fighters) in Singair Upazila attacked boats carrying Pakistani troops, which was followed by a battle taking place on the Nuruni Ganga (canal of Kaliganga river).
+81 Pakistani soldiers were killed, and many others were injured.
+The operation was led by Tobarak Hossain Ludu, commander of the Mukti Bahini Lodu group.
+There were no casualties inflicted upon the Mukti Bahini.

-After this short-duration battle, the Mukti Bahini freedom fighters left the battlefield, and the Pakistani ranks were reinforced with more soldiers.
-They burnt 160 houses surrounding the area of Golaidanga village and killed 9 local people who were primarily elderly and stayed at home.
-Some local young boys helped freedom fighters in that ambush.
+After this short-duration battle, the Mukti Bahini left the battlefield, while the Pakistani ranks were reinforced with more soldiers.
+They burnt 160 houses surrounding the area of Golaidanga village, and killed 9 local people, who were primarily elderly and staying at home.
+Some of the local youth assisted the freedom fighters in that ambush.

 After the Golaidanga fight, Singair Upazila became free from Pakistani occupation on 13 November 1971.
-In the last week of November 1971, fresh groups of freedom fighters entered different areas of Manikganj and defeated Pakistani troops in a few battles.
+In the last week of November 1971, fresh groups of freedom fighters entered different areas of Manikganj and defeated Pakistani troops in a number of battles.

-On 14 December 1971, a group of Pakistan Bahini moving toward Dhaka entered Barundi village in Manikganj Sadar Upazila.
-Meanwhile, a group of liberation forces (Mujib Bahini) under the leadership of Shahadat Hossain Biswas Badal was preparing to attack them within the suitable place.
-Understanding this, the Pakistani soldiers immediately left the village, leaving two soldiers behind.
-One of them was arrested by the liberation forces at night on 14 December 1971, and the other was arrested by the same group after a small fight the next day.
-The then sub-division was declared free on 13 December.
+On 14 December 1971, a group of Pakistan soldiers moving towards Dhaka entered Barundi village in Manikganj Sadar Upazila.
+Meanwhile, a group of liberation forces (Mujib Bahini) under the leadership of Shahadat Hossain Biswas Badal was preparing to attack them within the place.
+Understanding this, the Pakistani soldiers immediately left the village, leaving 2 soldiers behind.
+One of them was arrested by the liberation forces at night on 14 December 1971.
+The other soldier was arrested by the same group after a small fight the next day.
+The sub-division was declared free on 13 December.